illinia/healthapp/README.md

 Many calculating apps are too much complex.<br>
-This app has simple SNS, calculating, profile function and is going to have Chat function soon.
+This app has simple SNS, calculating, profile and chat function.

 ## How To Use